-My most profound learning comes from sharing my thoughts, considering other’s ideas and fostering collaboration.
+My most profound learning comes from sharing my thoughts, considering ideas and fostering collaboration.
 This blog allows for sharing, considering, and collaborating on the topics related to developing as a leader while developing your career.

 “We don’t even know how strong we are until we are forced to bring that hidden strength forward.
 In times of tragedy, of war, of necessity, people do amazing things.
 The human capacity for survival and renewal is awesome.” ~Isabel Allende Strengths are what drive us through difficult times and can provide a large amount… Continue reading Individual Strengths